15 Best Tips for Surviving Flight Cancellations

 The point is, if you need to be somewhere and don’t have the luxury of time or to wait, then book with the legacy carriers – Delta, American, United (I had a really bad experience with United and will not fly with them but others love them) and even Southwest.

-If you do decide to fly Frontier or Spirit, or another low cost carrier, my advice is book a direct flight, early in the morning.
+If you decide to fly Frontier or Spirit, or another low cost carrier, my advice is book a direct flight, early in the morning.
 That way you have the rest of the day to get on another flight if yours cancels.
 If a direct flight is not an option and the only flights have a layover, then choose a layover in a city that’s one of the airline’s home bases.
 You’ll have more options available to you for alternate flights in case of a cancellation.

 3. Purchase Your Tickets With Credit Cards That Offer Benefits